AlexsLemonade/OpenScPCA-nf/porting-modules.md

 #### Process resources

 By default, each process is given 4 GB of memory and 1 CPU.
-Any additional resource requirements should be defined with [`label` directives](https://www.nextflow.io/docs/stable/process.html#label) in the process definition.
+Define any additional resource requirements with [`label` directives](https://www.nextflow.io/docs/stable/process.html#label) in the process definition.
 Available labels are defined in `config/process_base.config`, and separate labels are used for memory and CPU requirements.

 For example, to request 16 GB of memory and 4 CPUs, the process definition would include the following: